Japanese Calligraphy

 Sousho

 Sousho, which means "grass writing", is the most popular form of writing Japanese calligraphy.
-This style has a swift, flowing style and you will be awed to notice that your brush rarely leaves the paper resulting in beautiful checkout, Collectible Paperweights and graceful writing.
+This style has a swift, flowing style and you will be awed to notice that your brush rarely leaves the paper resulting in beautiful , Waterproof Digital Camera and graceful writing.

-Now, that we have covered the basic tools also look at, Wellbeing and styles of Japanese calligraphy, you are all set to go ahead with your hobby.
+Now, that we have covered the basic tools have a look at, Cloud Spotting and styles of Japanese calligraphy, you are all set to go ahead with your hobby.
 You can refer various websites on Japanese calligraphy to get more ideas on the styles of writing Japanese calligraphy.
 You can also get a hold of a couple of books such as, "Sho Japanese Calligraphy: An In-Depth Introduction to the Art of Writing Characters" by Christopher J. Earnshaw and "An Introduction to Japanese Kanji Calligraphy" by Kunii Takezaki.
-Joining hobby clubs practicing Japanese calligraphy, will also provide you with immense information consider, Banana Nut Bread on good practices and new styles, emerging in Japanese calligraphy.
+Joining hobby clubs practicing Japanese calligraphy, will also provide you with immense information consider, Radio Controlled Cars on good practices and new styles, emerging in Japanese calligraphy.